top of page

 No question this is the top dive site on Boracay and very popular with very experienced and technical divers.
 This dive requires a prior welcome dive for skills assessment plus demonstrated evidence of deep, and drift diving experience with a minimum of 30 logged dives and at least Advanced Open Water certification.

 Negative entry is often required because of strong currents and experience is a must because of possible down currents.
 It’s a blue water dive until you reach around 30m (100ft) there is no visual reference so not for the faint hearted.
 This is a spectacular wall dive hosting a huge variety of gorgonian sea fans, whips, barrel sponges and macro life, gorgeous soft corals and a full range of pelagics.
-White Tip Reef Sharks make occasional appearances, and Barracuda, Giant Trevally, Oriental Sweetlips, Yellowfin Tuna, Bluefin Tuna and blue Triggerfish are regulars on the wall.
+White Tip, Black Tip and Gray Reef Sharks make occasional appearances, and Barracuda, Giant Trevally, Oriental Sweetlips, Yellowfin Tuna, Bluefin Tuna and blue Triggerfish are regulars on the wall.

 Vibrant coral reef teaming with fish.